Log Home Plans

 Here are some plans that represent a sample of the homes we have designed and built over the years.

-Click on the pictures shown to see a printable page with floor plan, elevations, and description, and in some cases, photos.
-A link at the bottom of that page will return you here.
+A link at the bottom of the page will return you here.
 Plans are presented here in order of square footage.

 The Fundy Cottage - 880 sq. ft.